 10 Ways to Make Extra Money in the Philippines

 I am the breadwinner of my household in the Philippines.
-And I will admit, there have been times that my income was not enough for me to support my family—both during the five years I worked as a call center agent and now, as the co-owner of an Internet cafe with decreasing revenue sales.
+And I will admit, there have been times that my income was not enough for me to support my family—during those years, I worked as a call center agent.
+Now, I work as the co-owner of an internet cafe with decreasing revenue sales.
 Although we can still earn a profit, it isn't enough if you have parents and siblings that you want to help.

-So I started to look for ways to increase my earnings.
-Here is a list of 10 sideline jobs that I worked.
-And I am glad that every opportunity on this list worked better for me than I expected.
-Now, I want to share this list with other Filipinos who are in similar situations as my own who are looking to make extra money.
-Here are my suggestions:
+So, I started to look for ways to increase my earnings.
+Here is a list of 10 sideline jobs that I can recommend.
+And I am glad that every opportunity on this list worked better for me or those around me more than I expected.
+I hope this list will help other Filipinos who are in a similar situation as my own and who are looking to make extra money.
+Here are my suggestions.

 This works for those who can entertain people, have a good voice, and can build a rapport with the audience easily.
 I did this event hosting job, and it's really enjoyable—it's a job that never became stressful for me.
 I did part-time event hosting for contests, local mini-concerts, debuts, family gatherings, reunions, etc. Try it, it's fun!
 And for 1,000 pesos per event, why not?

 In a tropical country like the Philippines, summer is really sizzling hot.
 So why not sell Halo-halo in the neighborhood and begin earning a profit of 100–200 pesos per day?
 Just make sure that your Halo-halo is refreshingly delicious and flavorful.

 3. Sell Umbrellas (Best for the Rainy Season)